ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/mocking.md

 ***main_test.bal***

-This test stubs the behavior of the `get` function to return a specific value in 2 ways:
+This test stubs the behavior of the `get` function to return a specific value.

-1. Stubbing to return a specific value in general
-2. Stubbing to return a specific value based on the input

 ```ballerina
 import ballerina/test;